How to Find the Best Travel Credit Card for You

-According to a 2016 poll by CreditCards.com, only 15% of Americans put the cost of their vacations on credit cards -- most people opt to use their savings.
-If you're responsible with credit, travel credit cards will allow you to earn rewards and save money.
+According to a recent poll by CreditCards.com, only 15% of Americans put the cost of their vacations on credit cards, while most opt to use savings instead.
+And bravo for fiscal sobriety.
+But if you're responsible with credit and haven't been funding your adventures with plastic, you may be missing out: The best travel credit cards allow you to earn serious rewards and save money.

 Mind you, there's no one-card-fits-all option here: The right one for you depends on your priorities.
 So, given the hundreds of travel reward cards out there—whether airline, hotel, cruise or general travel—take the following four factors into account before you make a decision.